marovski/covid19cvdashboard/README.md

 * The raw data from [coronavirus](https://github.com/RamiKrispin/coronavirus) from Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE).

+### Credits

++ covid19-dash by [João Silva](https://rpubs.com/joaosilva/covid19-dash): Thanks to João work and [post](https://www.linkedin.com/posts/antonio-joao_rpubs-covid-19-dashboard-activity-6647282965627850752-LvFd) I've came in contact with flexdashboard and how to build interesting dashboard.
+This inspired me to build something focus in Cabo Verde and Africa.

+* [Coronavirus Dashboard](https://ramikrispin.github.io/coronavirus_dashboard/#summary) by Rami Krispin: The awesome work and code done by Rami served as a inpiration and base for this project.
+It is a bible to learn how are build dashboards and follow the tidy standart format applied by his project Covid19R.
+Thank You!

 -------------------
 Please note that the 'covid19cvdata' project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.